 12. Recreation a.
 What designated and informal recreational opportunities are in the immediate vicinity? [help] Some unauthorized recreational use of the existing canal road occurs at the site.
-This mostly consists of walkers, with occasional use by horseback riders and bicyclists. b.
+Some recreational use also occurs along Game Farm Road.
+This mostly consists of walkers and drivers, with occasional use by horseback riders and bicyclists. b.
 Would the proposed project displace any existing recreational uses?
-If so, describe. [help] No. c.
+If so, describe. [help] No. Installation of a turnout and pipe crossing the canal will restrict unauthorized traffic on the canal road. c.
 Proposed measures to reduce or control impacts on recreation, including recreation opportunities to be provided by the project or applicant, if any: [help] None proposed.

 13. Historic and cultural preservation a.
 Are there any buildings, structures, or sites, located on or near the site that are over 45 years old listed in or eligible for listing in national, state, or local preservation registers located on or near the site?
 If so, specifically describe. [help] The Kennewick Irrigation District Main Canal Division IV has been determined eligible for listing. b.
 Are there any landmarks, features, or other evidence of Indian or historic use or occupation?
 This may include human burials or old cemeteries.
 Are there any material evidence, artifacts, or areas of cultural importance on or near the site?
 Please list any professional studies conducted at the site to identify such resources. [help] None known.

-Archaeological Survey Report for the Kennewick Irrigation District Title Transfer Project, Benton County, Washington covers this area.
-See Appendix B. c.
+c.
 Describe the methods used to assess the potential impacts to cultural and historic resources on or near the project site.
 Examples include consultation with tribes and the department of archeology and historic preservation, archaeological surveys, historic maps, GIS data, etc. [help] Consultation with the Dept. of Archaeology and Historic Preservation Searchable Database.

-Archaeological Survey Report for the Kennewick Irrigation District Title Transfer Project, Benton County, Washington covers this area.
-See Appendix B. d.
+d.
 Proposed measures to avoid, minimize, or compensate for loss, changes to, and disturbance to resources.
 Please include plans for the above and any permits that may be required.
 Stop in the location that evidence is uncovered and notify the proper authorities.
-Follow the KID Inadvertent Discovery Plan.

 14. Transportation

 a.
 Identify public streets and highways serving the site or affected geographic area and describe proposed access to the existing street system.
 Show on site plans, if any. [help]

-S Olympia St provides access to the site.
+Game Farm Rd provides access to the site.

 b.
 Is the site or affected geographic area currently served by public transit?
 If so, generally describe.
 If not, what is the approximate distance to the nearest transit stop? [help] The site is not served by public transit.
-The nearest transit stop is approximately 0.4 miles away. c.
+The nearest transit stop is approximately 4.7 miles away. c.
 How many additional parking spaces would the completed project or non-project proposal have?
 How many would the project or proposal eliminate? [help] None.

 d.
 Will the proposal require any new or improvements to existing roads, streets, pedestrian, bicycle or state transportation facilities, not including driveways?
-If so, generally describe (indicate whether public or private). [help] No. The project will not require improvements to public roads.
+If so, generally describe (indicate whether public or private). [help] No. The project will not require improvements to public roads. e.

-e.
 Will the project or proposal use (or occur in the immediate vicinity of) water, rail, or air transportation?
-If so, generally describe. [help] No. f.
+If so, generally describe. [help] No.

+f.
 How many vehicular trips per day would be generated by the completed project or proposal?
 If known, indicate when peak volumes would occur and what percentage of the volume would be trucks (such as commercial and nonpassenger vehicles).
 What data or transportation models were used to make these estimates? [help] None.

 g.
 Will the proposal interfere with, affect or be affected by the movement of agricultural and forest products on roads or streets in the area?
 If so, generally describe.
+No.

-No. h.
+h.
 Proposed measures to reduce or control transportation impacts, if any: [help] None.